 Who Can Apply: The AICPA provides financial support to minority students pursuing an accounting degree.
 Applicants must plant obtain CPA licensure, and have already completed 30 semesters hours of college coursework.

-Greatness Accounting & Finance Scholarship
+Striving for Greatness Accounting & Finance Scholarship

 Who Can Apply: PM Business Advisors awards scholarships to students who are enrolled in a full-time college or university, and plan to sit for the CPA exam within the next three years.
 Applicants must be well-rounded individuals who demonstrate academic excellence in accounting and have a minimum cumulative GPA of 3.0.